sanders41/sanders41.github.io/content/_index.md

       <a href="https://github.com/sanders41/python-project-generator">Python Project Generator</a>
       - A CLI written in Rust to generator new Python projects.
 It generates the boiler plate code needed when starting a new project.
-It automatically updates packages to their latest versions when creating the project, and has options to create pure Python projects, and Python project with Rust modules using PyO3.
+It automatically updates packages to their latest versions when creating the project, and has options to create pure Python projects, or Python project with Rust modules using PyO3.
     </li>
     <li>